Cherzyz/cherzyz/README.md

 # *Hello!*

-## ! . .Im cherry, u can also call me venus or ven, i dont mind
+## ! . .Im cherry, u can also call me venus or ven i dont mind

 . .i dont bite i need friends i can be really shy at first but im trying ok, keep in mind that im a minor so just dont be weird.
 Im mostly offtab dont mind it u can still cuddle but if u want to talk just whisper, cuddles enc